biermanr/intermediate-vim/3_make_table/README.md

 > __Exercise 2__:
 >
 > Enter visual line mode and select all 3 lines.
 > Yank the selected lines.
+Without moving your cursor,
-> Paste them once, what happened?
+> paste them once, what happened?
 Undo and try P instead of p.

 > __Exercise 2.5__: